Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 ## String similarity test

-To be able to mute a person which name is falsely identified by the ASR-Server or by the user entering the name in the chat wrong there is a string (name) similarity method used to even identify those cases.

-E.g. Niklas should be muted but there is only Niklas_93 in the current meeting.

-This string-similarity method is provided by the [string-similarity](https://www.npmjs.com/package/string-similarity) package.
+The string similarity package is used to be able to identify missspelled names or nicknames as users within a bigbluebutton meeting without actually typing the 100% correct name like Niklas will be identified as Niklas_93 if Niklas is present and online within the meeting.

-A test (file) of this method is located at:
+A test (file) for this package and some use cases is located at:

 ```sh
 bigbluebutton-html5/tests/string_similarity_test/string_similarity_test.ipynb
 ```

-It is also possible to take a look at the test with the jupyter nbviewer [here](https://nbviewer.jupyter.org/github/nvbogu/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/blob/develop/bigbluebutton-html5/tests/string_similarity_test/string_similarity_test.ipynb).
+It is also possible to take a look at the test with the jupyter nbviewer here: https://nbviewer.jupyter.org/github/nvbogu/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/blob/develop/bigbluebutton-html5/tests/string_similarity_test/string_similarity_test.ipynb

 ## License